jeffboody/libvkk/vg/readme.md

 form a complete loop.
 The contour type is not explicitly specified to the point function.

+Polygons are not anti-aliased however the user may draw anti-aliased lines around the contour of the polygons to achieve polygon anti-aliasing.

 Rendering
 ---------

-A context is required to manage the line and polygon rendering state.
+A context is required to manage the vector graphics rendering state.
 This internal state is intentionally opaque to the user to provide the simplest API possible.
-The user simply needs to reset the context once per frame prior to rendering any primitives and call the bind function prior to rendering one or more primitives of the corresponding type.
+The user simply needs to reset the context once per frame prior to rendering any primitives and call the bind function prior to rendering one or more primitives of the corresponding bind type.

 	vkk_vgContext_t* vkk_vgContext_new(vkk_renderer_t* rend);
 	void             vkk_vgContext_delete(vkk_vgContext_t** _self);